RaSla/docker-magic/2-docker-compose/py3-scale/README.md

 Stopping and removing py3-scale_py3_3 ... done
 Stopping and removing py3-scale_py3_4 ... done
 ```
-Now refresh URL [http://localhost/] in web-browser several times.
+Now check URL [localhost/](http://localhost/) in web-browser or CURL several times.
-And you will see that "My hostname" is only one.
+And you will see that "My hostname" value is only one.

 ## Redis
 **[Redis](https://redis.io/)** has been added to this Composition to show you,
 that each `py3` docker-container works independently and correctly with shared resources.

-You can see it by URL [http://localhost/py3/hits] .
+You can see it by URL [localhost/py3/hits](http://localhost/py3/hits) .

-Each request to [http://localhost/py3/hits] will increment the Counter stored in Redis.
+Each request to [localhost/py3/hits](http://localhost/py3/hits) will increment the Counter in Redis.

 ### Persistent or In-Memory mode
 By defaults Redis runs in Persistent-Mode (saving data to the Disk).